SoeRatch/Authentication-with-Express-and-Mongo/README.md

 then view http://localhost:3000/ in your browser

-source of project : www.treehouse.com
+source of learning : www.treehouse.com